Want to get started feeding your dog raw food? Download your 10 easy raw dog food recipes HERE.

 The main downside to feeding commercial raw dog food is the price.
 Ace is a 67-pound black lab mix.
 (2019 update: Ace has passed away.)

 Most of us do not have $200 in our monthly budgets for dog food.
-That’s the equivalent or more of feeding an extra person, which is why it makes sense to consider homemade raw food for your dog, at least a couple days per week or to mix in with a commercial raw brand.
+That’s the equivalent or more of feeding an extra person, which is why it makes sense to consider homemade raw food at least a couple days per week or to mix in with a commercial raw brand.

-You can save money on raw dog food if you buy all the ingredients yourself.
-These ingredients would be foods like raw beef or raw chicken meat, raw organs like chicken livers, raw bones and raw veggies.
+If you decide to buy ingredients to make the food yourself, you’ll be buying foods like raw beef or raw chicken, raw organs like chicken livers, raw bones and raw veggies.